-Sell More Handmade with this 1 Trick Retailers Use
+Sell More Handmade with this Retail Trick

 Everyone wants to sell more handmade products.
 But to do so, you must get out of the seller mentality and think about buyers and the way they shop.

-Major retailers do a good job of this.
-Their focus is on the buyer from beginning to end.
-The owner of a retail store (or company) isn’t choosing products to sell based on what they feel like making or selling; they select products that their target market is most likely to buy.
-And when they display those products in their online store or brick and mortar shop, they’re displaying them in a way that makes it easy for their target market to shop and encourages them to buy.
+And when they display those products in their online store or brick-and-mortar shop, they’re displaying them in a way that makes it easy for their target market to shop and encourages them to buy.

 What does the second retailer do differently that results in more sales?